bacalhau-project/bacalhau/docs/intro.md

 # The Bacalhau Project

-Bacalahau is a network of open compute resources made available to serve any data processing workload.
+Bacalhau is a network of open compute resources made available to serve any data processing workload.
 The architecture we use is also referred to as Compute Over Data (or CoD).
 Why the name? *[Bacalhau](https://translate.google.com/?sl=pt&tl=en&text=bacalhau&op=translate)* is the Portuguese word for **Cod**!

 In this documentation you will find: